 Also recently overhauled for the anniversary of the Battle of Clontarf was the splendid exhibition on Viking life in Ireland.

 National Museum of Ireland - Decorative Arts & History

-There are noteworthy exhibitions on the Easter Rising period, definitely thought-provoking and lacking blatant, uncritical hero-worship, and on Ireland's military history in general - from the "Wild Geese" to UN service, including a rare Landsverk tank, armored cars, planes and weapons used by the warring Lebanese and Palestinian fractions.
+There are noteworthy exhibitions on the Easter Rising period, definitely thought-provoking and lacking blatant, uncritical hero-worship, and on Ireland's military history in general.
+Some of the more interesting pieces explore the "Wild Geese" and UN service, including a rare Landsverk tank, armored cars, planes and weapons used by the warring Lebanese and Palestinian factions.

-A car park is available, but the easiest access is by using the LUAS tram.
+A parking lot is available, but the easiest access is by using the LUAS tram.